ShapeNet/JointEmbedding/JointEmbedding/README.md

 ### 2. Usage: How to train your own models?
 #### 2.1.
 Requirements: datasets
 + ShapeNetCore is used for constructing the shape embedding space and generating synthetic images.
 Visit The <a href="http://shapenet.org/" target="_blank">shapenet.org</a>, and request to download the ShapeNetCore dataset.
 ShapeNetCore.v1 (also called ShapeNetCore2015Summer) is prefered (there were many broken meshes in ShapeNetCore.v0/ShapeNetCore2015Spring).
 + <a href="http://groups.csail.mit.edu/vision/SUN/" target="_blank">SUN2012</a> dataset is used for background overlay of the synthetic images.
-The downloading, unziping, etc are automatically handled by the code.

 #### 2.2.
 Requirements: software
-+ <a href="http://caffe.berkeleyvision.org/" target="_blank">Caffe</a> is used for deep learning traing.
-Follow Caffe installation instructions to get it installed, including the pycaffe module.
-You are required to specify your caffe installation path in global_varialbes.py.
++ <a href="http://caffe.berkeleyvision.org/" target="\_blank">Caffe</a> is used for deep learning.
+Install it (including the pycaffe module) by following their instructions.
+You are required to specify your caffe installation path in `global_varialbes.py`.
 + <a href="https://www.blender.org/" target="_blank">Blender</a> is used for rendering shapes into images.
-The downloading, unziping (no installation is required by Blender), etc, are automatically handled by the code.
-+ Matlab is used for image manipulation, feature extraction, etc. You are required to specify matlab executable path in global_varialbes.py.
++ Matlab.
+You are required to specify matlab executable path in `global_varialbes.py`.
 + <a href="https://github.com/pdollar/toolbox" target="_blank">Piotr's Image & Video Matlab Toolbox</a> is used for HoG feature extraction.
-The downloading is automatically handled by the code.

 #### 2.3.
 Requirements: hardware
 + Highend GPU(s) are required for the deep learning part.
-+ You may also need highend CPU(s), as many parts in the training pipeline are computationally expensive (millions of images will be rendered, processed...).
++ You may also need highend CPU(s), as millions of images will be rendered, processed.

 #### 2.4.
 Installation
 The code is written by python, matlab and shell.
 There is no need for any installation of the code itself.
 Just: